 Causes of Kentucky Car Accidents

-Rhoads & Rhoads has been protecting the rights of the injured throughout Western Kentucky for over 39 years.
-We work closely with experienced expert witnesses, those who reconstruct accidents, medical doctors, and other subject-area experts who are equipped to support your case.
+Rhoads & Rhoads personal injury lawyers have been protecting the rights of the injured throughout Western Kentucky and surrounding areas for 50 years.
+We work closely with experienced expert witnesses, those who reconstruct accidents, medical doctors, insurance companies and other subject-area experts who are equipped to support your case.
 We do a thorough investigation of every accident, identifying any witnesses and collecting all evidence.
 It is our goal to help you recover the compensation that you need to get through this difficult time, including damages for:

 - Medical bills;